-As at 31 December 2023 and 2022, the Group is exposed to fair value interest rate risk in relation to secured and unsecured borrowings and lease liabilities which carried at fixed rates.
+As at 31 December 2024 and 2023, the Group is exposed to fair value interest rate risk in relation to secured and unsecured borrowings and lease liabilities which carried at fixed interest rates.

-As at 31 December 2023 and 2022, the Group is also exposed to cash flow interest rate risk in relation to bank balances and borrowings, and details of which are set out in notes 20 and 22 to the consolidated financial statements respectively.
+As at 31 December 2024 and 2023, the Group is also exposed to cash flow interest rate risk in relation to bank balances and borrowings, and details of which are set out in notes 20 and 22 to the consolidated financial statements respectively.
 It is the Group's policy to keep them at floating rate of interests so as to minimise the fair value interest rate risk.